 1. endTB trial (fluoroquinolone-susceptible MDR-TB)

-The endTB clinical trial was expected to enroll 750 patients across eight countries: Georgia, India, KazakhstanLesotho, PakistanPeru and South Africa.
+The endTB clinical trial enrolled 754 patients across eight countries: Georgia, India, KazakhstanLesotho, PakistanPeru and South Africa.
 These are all countries with significant TB burdens, where MSF, PIH or IRD support local MDR-TB treatment activities.

 Study design